 The next day she was knocking on my apartment door.
-I let her in and made breakfast, and we talked over our meal as if we’d known each other our entire lives.
+I let her in and made breakfast, and we talked during our meal as if we’d known each other our entire lives.
 We are still great friends, and I would say at this point, are more like sisters.
 We did not “get to know” one another as that was completely unnecessary.
-Instant love and recognition was enough.
+Instant love and recognition were enough.

 I don’t know how surprising that is in real life.
 Maybe it happens to most of us?
 I sure hope so. 🙂